WRITING the BIG BOOK: The Creation of AA

 There a lot in this book about Hank.
 Readers will gain a new appreciation for the extent of Henry Parkhurst’s participation in the creation of Alcoholics Anonymous.
 There’s a great deal behind the Wizard’s curtain, including Hank’s extensive role as an editor of text and stories.

 Space here only allows only a few samples of Mr. Schaberg’s investigations.
 As his research has been diligent, there are many, many more.
 Writing the Big Book is about much more than Bill Wilson’s fondness for producing parables rather than documentaries, but the founder’s mythmaking will garner a lot of the attention.
 Those married to the myths that everything Bill W. wrote was factual, and that every word in the Big Book is unquestionable, stand to be displeased.
 Those seeing value in knowing the true story will love this outstanding contribution to the history of Alcoholics Anonymous.

 For more information about the book – and to read a chapter for free – visit this website: Writing the Big Book.

 To listen to Joe C’s discussion with William Schaberg about Writing the Big Book, click here on Rebellion Dogs Publishing: Writing the Big Book – Talking with author William Schaberg.
 Joe has written a number of articles posted on AA Agnostica and is the author of Beyond Belief: Agnostic Musings for 12 Step Life.

-Bob K. is the co-founder of the Whitby Freethinkers Group just east of Toronto, now 6 years old.
+Bob K. is the co-founder of the Whitby Freethinkers Group just east of Toronto.
 He is the author of Key Players in AA History, published in 2015.
-Two more books are in the works – The Road To AA: 1620-1935 and The Secret Diaries of Bill W, a book which looks to be an intriguing biographical fiction.
-Bob recently celebrated 28 years of sobriety.
+Another one is in the works, The Secret Diaries of Bill W, a book which looks to be an intriguing biographical fiction.